Confluent Cloud API and Confluent CLI for Custom Connectors¶

 .confluent.custom.plugin.id

-(string): This property provides the plugin ID for the custom connector.
+(required): Accepts a string value.
+This property provides the plugin ID for the custom connector.
 This is a unique ID assigned to the custom connector plugin uploaded to Confluent Cloud.
 This property is required for custom connectors.
-To get the plugin ID for a custom connector, see View a custom connector plugin ID.confluent.custom.connection.endpoints
+To get the plugin ID for a custom connector, see View a custom connector plugin ID.confluent.custom.plugin.version

 , this property automatically adds the required Schema Registry properties to the custom connector configuration, if Schema Registry is enabled for the Confluent Cloud cluster.
 Defaults toFALSE